 The Managing Partner, the Leadership Team and the whole Firm are committed to quality work, the public interest and the exercise and implementation of sound professional judgement and values.
 As a professional services Firm it is important to us that our Leadership Team draw on the talents and strengths of our entire business.
-Only by focusing on quality in everything we do can we secure the long term viability of the Firm.
+Only by focusing on quality in everything we do can we secure the long-term viability of the Firm.

 The Managing Partner has ultimate responsibility for the Firm's quality control systems across all disciplines within the Firm, including the quality of our audit work.
-He is assisted with this task by the Firm's Leadership Team who are committed to quality and have instilled within the Firm a culture based on integrity and professional and ethical values, where personnel are encouraged to raise concerns where they see behaviour which falls below or is inconsistent with our stated values of Passionate, Empowering, Collaborative, Inclusive, Agile, Caring, Independent.
+He is assisted with this task by the Firm's Leadership Team who are committed to quality and have instilled within the Firm a culture based on integrity and professional and ethical values, where personnel are encouraged to raise concerns where they see behaviour which falls below or is inconsistent with our stated values.

 The Firm has clearly established responsibilities for the Managing Partner, Senior Partners and other senior personnel.
-The Managing Partner and the Senior Partners are members of the Firm's

-Leadership Team which devises and implements the Firm's business strategy and manages operational issues.
+The Managing Partner and the Senior Partners are members of the Firm's Leadership Team which devises and implements the Firm's business strategy and manages operational issues.

-Along with the Firm's Leadership Team, the Head of Quality and Risk Management and the Head of Audit reinforce the appropriate 'tone at the top' through a commitment to independence training for professionals on Firm policy and professional standards together with actions taken in cases of non-compliance with such policies.
+Along with the Firm's Leadership Team, the Quality and Risk Committee reinforce the appropriate 'tone at the top' through a commitment to independence training for professionals on Firm policy and professional standards together with actions taken in cases of non-compliance with such policies.